nickrenda/blog/Stat101/Topics/Unit-1/Chapter01.md

 - Weekly mandatory labs
     - Bring your book and be prepared to work on homework if you finish lab early
-    - Bring calculator and laptop as well
+    - Bring calculator and laptop as well - install JMP
     - No makeups
     - One lab will dropped at the end of the semester
 - Absences due to school activities will not be penalized